 (pron. kee-vin; no accent, no apostrophe, no space)

-My name is Kevin A. Browne.
+My name is Kevin Adonis Browne.
 I am a poet, a teacher, a lover, a friend.
-I dive, I dance, I take pictures, and (until very recently) I archive.
-Layla and Kyle know me.
+I dive, I dance, I take pictures, and I archive.
+Layla and Kyle are my children, and they know me.
 I count the midnight robber, pierrot grenade, bookman, and diable molassie among my ancestors.
+There is bwa.

 An academic immigrant.

 I am, among other things, an assistant professor of Rhetoric and Writing at Syracuse University.
 I think, talk, and write about Caribbean Rhetoric–wrote a book on the subject, entitled Tropic Tendencies: Rhetoric, Popular Culture, and the Anglophone Caribbean.
-I’ve shared a Call for Papers for an edited collection, entitled Islands in the Mainstream: Interdisciplinary Perspectives on Caribbean Rhetoric.
+I recently shared a Call for Papers for an edited collection, entitled Islands in the Mainstream: Interdisciplinary Perspectives on Caribbean Rhetoric–the deadline (Nov.
+30, 2013) has passed.
+I’m compiling essays for that project now.

 I do these things because I have an insatiable and inexplicable need to understand my people and–having understood–advocate for them from the vantage point of evolving clarity and a half-negotiated exile.
 I’m reminded, here, of an interview by Andre Tanker.
 I feel like this path, this area of study, actually chose me.
 I didn’t choose it.
 Yes, I went to school and got a degree in English, as reflected on my CV, but that’s not what I mean.